ClauseBase vs Lexion

 The ability to manage contracts through structured, reusable clauses with AI-assisted drafting.

-- You need to automate contract data extraction and analysis.
+- You need to automate contract clause detection and risk identification efficiently

-- Your team requires customizable workflows for contract operations.
+- Your team requires robust contract search and data extraction capabilities

-- Free-tier limits are a blocker for your contract management needs.
+- Free-tier limits are a blocker for your contract volume or team size

 A canonical comparison across capabilities common to this category.
 Vendor-specific extras appear below in "Highlighted Features".